Jayalakshmi-i/CI-CD/eks.md

 * Used game-2048 namespace for this service.
 * Update application port and container Port details.
 * Defined ‘NodePort’  service type mode.
-* Mentioned ‘app-2048’ as selector to for the set of pods on which we want to apply this service.
+* Mentioned ‘app-2048’ as a selector to for the set of pods on which we want to apply this service.

 ![][image9]